Skip to content

 In Short: What Is Function Calling?

 In short, the answer to what is function calling is: the mechanism where a language model understands a natural-language request and produces, as structured JSON, which function to call and with what arguments.
 The model does not run the code itself; for tools described with a JSON schema it only produces the call intent, while the application performs the actual execution.
-Tool use and API integration become possible through this mechanism, and MCP standardizes it.
-For the basics see the what is an LLM, what is prompt engineering, and what is MCP guides, read the what is an AI agent post for the agent side, and for an enterprise integration start with AI consulting.
+Structured output is the basis of this mechanism; model tool use and API binding become possible through it; agents use function calling autonomously in a loop; and MCP makes it portable across different models.
+When set up correctly, function calling is the most practical bridge merging the model's language understanding with enterprise systems' power to act — as long as you wrap every call in validation, authorization checks, and human approval where needed.

 Consulting Pathways